 Evaluating return on investment (ROI) is a fancy way of saying “get what you pay for.”
 While this concept is well-known to fancy folks in the business world, it’s useful to apply the concept to any large investment, including college.

 Calculating your ROI on a degree means asking yourself “is a BA in Elementary Education from a well-known private school worth the $150,000 I’m spending on it?”

 Alice didn’t ask herself that question.
 That expensive private school was her dream, so she enrolled fresh out of high school (borrowing more than her weight in loans to do so).

-Upon graduating, she was hired as a 4th grade teacher at a public school, making just over $37,400.
+Upon graduating, she was hired as a 4th-grade teacher at a public school, making just over $37,400 a year.

 Alice failed to calculate the ROI on her teaching degree before it was too late.
 Had she done so, she may have realized that spending $150,000 to begin a $30,000/year profession wasn’t the best use of her hard-earned dollars.

-If you want to actually afford things out of college, rather than throwing money into what feels like a never ending black hole of debt, start by calculating your degree’s return on investment.
+If you want to actually afford things once you graduate college, rather than throwing money into what feels like a never-ending black hole of debt, start by calculating your degree’s return on investment.